robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 After the sabotage, they kept their mouth shout for not support the Russia claim about UK involvement.
 Because Polish never had the military/politica freedom to dare a such kind of sabotage and facing the Russia revenge alone.
 On the other hand, UK covert operation would have been secured only by Polish military survelice selectively blinded.

-Just asking this, would have put the UK into an embarassing situation in case they would admited the order to "not see".
-Involve them into the whole operation, made them co-responsable or said in another way accomplice and earned their silence.
+Just asking this to Poland, would have put the UK into an embarassing situation in case they would admited the order to "not see".
+So, involving them into the whole operation, made them co-responsable or said in another way accomplice and they earned their silence.
 Does it sound reasonable?
 Because the opposite would not sound plausible to me.

 Update the ratings, present those have changed and then a list of all ratings with the updated values.